 You may get a flyer in the mail, see an ad, or hear from someone in your community about an offer to travel by private plane to some place you’d like to go.
 The offer may even include lodging and sightseeing tours.
 You think you’re signing up for a charter flight and vacation package, but after you pay, you find out it’s all a scam.
 The U.S. Department of Transportation’s (DOT) Special Authorities Division maintains a list of approved public charter flights.
 If the charter filing is not approved by DOT before the package is sold, you’re probably dealing with a dishonest charter operator.

-- A “free” vacation that you have to pay for.
-Scammers often try to get your attention by saying you won something, but then making you pay to get it.
-But that’s a scam.
+- Scammers say it's a “free” vacation that you have to pay for.
+They often try to get your attention by saying you won something, but then making you pay to get it.
 If you have to pay, it’s not really free — and all those fees and taxes can add up to hundreds of dollars.

-- Not getting specific details about the travel offer.
-The offer says you’ll stay at a “five-star” resort or go on a cruise on a “luxury” ship.
-But if the organizer won’t or can’t give you more specific details, like the address of the hotel or the cruise company name, walk away.
-That’s a scam.
+- Scammers don't give specific details about the travel offer.
+The offer says you’ll stay at a “five-star” resort or go on a “luxury” cruise ship.
+But if the organizer can’t or won’t give you more specific details, like the address of the hotel or the cruise company's name, walk away.

-- They say the only way to pay for your vacation rental is by wire transfer, gift card, or cryptocurrency.
-This is how scammers ask you to pay because once they’ve collected the money, it’s almost impossible to get it back.
+- Scammers say the only way to pay for your vacation rental is by wire transfer, gift card, or cryptocurrency.
+This is how they ask you to pay because once they’ve collected the money, it’s almost impossible to get it back.
 That’s a scam, every time.

-- Pressure to make a quick decision about a vacation package or rental.
+- Scammers pressure you to make a quick decision about a vacation package or rental.
 If someone says you have to decide whether to buy a travel package or rent a vacation property right away, don’t do it.
 Scammers want to rush you.
 So move on and find another option.

 - Get recommendations from trusted sources.
 Talk to family and friends or other trusted sources about good travel agencies, vacation rentals, hotels, and travel packages.